Sudhir-Dharan/Mutual-Funds-Analyser/README.md

 - **Install Dependencies**: Run `poetry lock && poetry install`.
 - **Customize**: Modify `src/mfanalyser/main.py` to add custom inputs for your agents and tasks.
 - **Customize Further**: Check `src/mfanalyser/config/agents.yaml` to update your agents and `src/mfanalyser/config/tasks.yaml` to update your tasks.
-- **Custom Tools**: You can find custom tools at `mfanalyser/src/tools/`.
+- **Custom Tools**: You can write further custom tools at `mfanalyser/src/tools/`.
+An example tool with gemini-pro integration has been provided for reference.
 - **Execute the Script**: Run `poetry run mfanalyser` and input your project details.

 ## Details & Explanation
 - **Running the Script**: Execute `poetry run mfanalyser`.
-The script will leverage the CrewAI framework to find the best mutual funds for the given inputs & generate a detailed report.
+The script will leverage the CrewAI framework to find the best mutual funds for the given inputs, analyse & rank them & generate a detailed report.
 - **Running Training**: Execute `poetry run train n` where n is the number of training iterations.
 - **Key Components**:
   - `src/mfanalyser/main.py`: Main script file.